perladvent/perldotcom/content/article/why-should-you-join-cpan-prc.md

 * [CPAN Cover](http://cpancover.com) reports on code coverage for tests
 * [CPANTS](https://cpants.cpanauthors.org/) is a "kwalitee" assessment tool

-A good place to start is to find your assigned module on [metacpan](https://metacpan.org), a CPAN search engine which links to all of the above services.
+A good place to start is [metacpan](https://metacpan.org), a CPAN search engine which links to all of the above services.
 Scan through the module documentation and related information, to try and find things that need fixing or enhancing.

 Once you've identified the changes you'd like to make, fork the module on GitHub, commit your changes and open a pull request with the new changes.
 Then reply to your assignment email saying "It's done!", and link to your pull requests on GitHub: